 It is never recommended to alter the dosage without first consulting your vet.
 Doing so may lead to overdose, which can manifest through the following symptoms:

 If you notice any of these symptoms, call your veterinarian immediately.

 Are There Alternative Treatments to Tramadol?

-If you are still unsure about tramadol for your dog’s pain, talk with your vet about alternative treatments.
+If you are still unsure about tramadol for your dog’s pain, talk with your vet about natural dog pain relief solutions.
 He or she may prescribe one, or a combination, of the following:

 - NSAIDs, or nonsteroidal anti-inflammatory drugs